 Once the path meets a trail from the eastern side of Llyn Idwal, it becomes a little rougher and some boulder scrambling is required.
 You will then see the Devil’s Kitchen waterfall up close on the right.

 Continue to make you way up through the boulders and steep steps until you reach a fence.
-Climb over the stile and ascend through the chute, to a plateau where you will see a small lake called Llyn y Cwn.
-This lake marks a crossroads for various other hikes including a steep scree ascent of Glyder Fawr (including in option 4).
+Climb over the stile and ascend through the chute, to a plateau where you will see a small lake, called Llyn y Cwn.
+This lake marks a crossroads for various other hikes including a steep scree ascent of Glyder Fawr (included in option 4).

 Turn right, almost coming back on yourself as you now begin to climb Y Garn (there are two paths to climb Y Garn, with both leading to the summit cairn).

 The ascent is fairly gradual all the way to the top.
-After appreciating the 360 degree views from the top, begin your descent along East Ridge.
+Soak up spectacular views from the top of Anglesey, Snowdon and Llyn Padarn before beginning your descent along East Ridge.

-The descent is steep but easy to follow, leading back to the north shore of Llyn Idwal.
-From this point simply retrace your steps to the car park.
+The descent is steep but easy to follow, leading back towards the north shore of Llyn Idwal.
+Just before reaching the lake a path branches off to the left which is a short cut back to the car park.

-3. Y Gribin, Glyder Fawr and The Devil’s Kitchen Hike
+3. Y Gribin Ridge, Glyder Fawr and The Devil’s Kitchen Hike

 - Distance: 7.3km / 4.5 miles